Flurrywinde/choicescript/README.md

 * **Your own website for your games:** You can setup your own website with a menu to all your games that's very easy to keep up-to-date.
 Before this, I had to FTP by hand all the time, and that gets old fast.

-* **Custom choicescript codebase:** I haven't tried this yet, but I plan to have different branches for each feature I add to the choicescript code.
-You could pick which feature(s) you want and merge it on in, not having to mess with modifying the code yourself.
+* **Custom choicescript codebase:** I have made different branches for each feature I add to the choicescript code.
+You can pick which feature(s) you want and merge it on in, not having to mess with modifying the code yourself.

-* And maybe other reasons why github is the coolest thing ever, but isn't this already enough?

 ### How to setup git

 - **Install git:** Find instructions online.
 (For example, this one looks good: https://gist.github.com/derhuerst/1b15ff4652a867391f03)

 - **Fork choicescript:**
   - Sign up on github.com
   - Go to [my fork of choicescript](https://github.com/Flurrywinde/choicescript)
   - Make a fork of my fork: Just hit the "Fork" button in the upper right.

 - **Clone your choicescript fork:**
   - Go to your OS's command line interface.
   - Go to the folder you want to clone into, like, say, My Documents, or your Dropbox folder.
   - Type: `git clone https://github.com/[INSERT YOUR GITHUB USERNAME HERE]/choicescript.git` and hit Enter.
 This will create a new folder called `choicescript` containing all the code.